 So if designers don’t do both things and the engineers figure out how to build things, was Steve and my designer friend wrong in saying design is how it works?
 No, but the wording is not precise enough.
 The phrase “how it works” can mean different things to different people.
 I believe design is how someone works with a thing and engineering is how a thing is built.
 Those together, are two essential parts to how a thing “works.”
 You need both engineering and design to fulfill the Steve Jobs quote.

-Having worked with teams of designers and engineers, I can tell you designers often don’t have the fuzziest idea of the effort the engineers put to make a thing work.
-They don’t have a clue about edge cases, bugs, more bugs, refinements, patches, work arounds, algorithms, code architecture, server scaling, and everything else that goes into a modern software project.
+Having worked with teams of designers and engineers, I have observed designers often don’t have a good understanding of the effort to make a software product work.
+They just aren’t aware of edge cases, refinements, patches, work arounds, algorithms, code architecture, server scaling, and everything else that goes into a modern software project.
 They may know the words, they may have coded small prototypes in the past, they may understand the general idea, but they don’t know all the details.

-Designers are free to think about the user facing things precisely because they are not concerned with all of the hard work the engineers are doing.
+Designers are free to think about the user facing experience precisely because they are not concerned with all of the technical details the engineers are doing.
 While the designer must be technical enough to know what’s possible, it’s actually crucial that he doesn’t have to concern himself with the ”how” which lets him free his mind to think creatively.
-This also lets his designs adapt and span across different platforms and devices.
+This also lets his designs push what’s possible and span across different platforms and devices.

-Tragically, a key component missing in teams is empathy for one another.
-Much talk in design is focused on empathy for the user, but it is often lost internally.
-Designers must lead the way and share this thinking with their engineering counterparts.
-Engineers must not think they know everything but rather receive valuable insights from the designers.
+Tragically, a key component missing in teams can be empathy for one another.
+Much talk in design is focused on empathy for the user, what about teammates in other departments?
+Designers should lead the way and share this thinking with their engineering counterparts.
+Engineers should not think they know everything but rather receive valuable insights from the designers.
 There needs to be a healthy tension between the two, where they challenge each other to do better work, and this happens through better understanding.